alienfast/docker-rails/README.md

 docker-rails ci --build=$bamboo_buildNumber parallel_tests
 ```

+#### 2. Add an incline script final task

-2. In the final tasks section, add another inline script task just to ensure cleanup
+In the _Final tasks_ section, add another inline script task just to ensure cleanup.
+If all is well, this is duplicate work (that takes very little time), but we have seen cases where executing `stop` in Bamboo will kill off the process without a chance to cleanup.
+This will take care of that scenario.

 ```bash
 #!/bin/bash